3 Practical Reasons Why You Should Keep a Productivity Journal

 Are you wondering if you should keep a productivity journal at home or work?

-Do you want to get more work done during the day and feel good about the work you’ve completed?
+Do you want to get more done during the day and feel good about what you’ve completed?

-In this post, you’ll find several reasons why you should track your work efforts with a productivity journal.
+In this article, you’ll find several reasons why you should track your work efforts with a productivity journal.

 What is a Productivity Journal?

-A productivity journal is just as it sounds: it is a journal that contains key information about your ability to accomplish projects, assignments, and tasks.
+A productivity journal is a journal that contains key information about your ability to accomplish projects, assignments, and tasks.

 You can analyze exactly how you spend your time and energy.